poojasreeyarravarapu/YOLOv5-dynamic-object-detection/README.md

 # Dynamic Object Detection using YOLOv5 & OpenCV

+**“What is YOLOv5?”**
+YOLO stands for You Only Look Once.
+It’s a real‑time object detection algorithm that detects objects in an image or video in a single forward pass through a neural network.
+YOLOv5 is the PyTorch‑based implementation by Ultralytics.
+It’s fast and accurate for multiple object categories.

+**“How does it work?”**
+It splits the image into a grid, predicts bounding boxes and class probabilities for each grid cell, and then applies Non‑Max Suppression to remove overlapping boxes and keep the most confident ones.

 This project implements a YOLOv5-based robust object detection system for videos.

 ## Features